 E10 is a petrol grade containing up to 10% ethanol by volume.
 Since 2016, E10 has been the European test fuel for type-approval fuel consumption and emissions testing.
-It is currently available in 13 EU countries: Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Hungary, Lithuania, Luxembourg, the Netherlands, Romania and Slovakia.
+It is currently available in 15 EU countries and the U.K.: Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Hungary, Latvia, Lithuania, Luxembourg, the Netherlands, Romania, Slovakia and Sweden.
 To find out more about E10, click here.

 Why switch to E10?

 Blending renewable ethanol into petrol reduces greenhouse gas emissions.
 The more ethanol blended in, the better the results.
 This will boost Europe’s ability to meet its targets for transport decarbonisation.

 Is my vehicule compatible with E10?